blaisewf/rvc-cli/README.md

 ### Todo

 - Use this style for commands `python app.py infer --hop_length 128 --f0method rmvpe --input_path "input.wav" --output_path "output.wav" --pth_file "model.pth" --index_path "index_file.index"`
+- Optimize the download of prerequisites so as not to run it every time main.py is executed.

 ### Table of Contents